Incorporation by Reference: Requiem for a Useless Tradition

-Lawyers mechanically introduce each count in a pleading with the talismanic clause of “repeat and reallege” everything said before.
+American lawyers mechanically introduce each count in a pleading with the talismanic clause of “repeat and reallege” everything said before.
 It is a useless recitation cluttering complaints, answers, and indictments; it has no purpose, makes no sense, and is not used in any other legal system.
 This medieval practice made sense in the formalistic common-law pleading of the sixteenth century but has no place in modern pleadings.

 Note: Comments are welcome until January 31st, 2018.